 And, so I did the only thing that made sense to me at the time.
 I left them.
 I threw in the towel.
 I resigned.
 Not just from several jobs; I resigned from the concept of employment altogether.
 I became an independent contractor instead — a self-employed, self-empowered Solopreneur!

 For me solopreneurship felt like a “playground for my schizoflair”.
 It was great!
 I got the chance to flex and sculpt my entrepreneurial and value-adding muscles in a variety of projects and roles.
 I wore different hats and filled different-sized shoes.
 And I was indeed very much enjoying my newfound independence and the larger degree of freedom than I could have ever experienced in a nine-to-five job.

 Four years down the road, just as I landed one of my most exciting assignments, just as I thought I had reached the apex in my career, just as I thought that I was finally reaping the rewards that I had worked so hard for… there it was.
 The burnout.
 Rearing its ugly head, second time around.

 This time, I couldn’t blame cultural toxicity — I worked from my own office.
 This time, I could not blame the long hours — I managed my own schedule.
 This time, I had no boss — I was in charge.

 Once again, I was forced to step out of the game.
 Forced to throw in another towel.

-Over the months following this burnout-encore, I became so determined to get to the bottom of it, that through it all, I managed not only to write a book on the topic but also to get a US publisher excited about it.
-I was living the American dream… in a state of total exhaustion.
+Over the months following this burnout-encore, I became so determined to get to the bottom of it, that through it all, I managed not only to write a book on the subject, but also to get a US publisher excited about it.
+I was living the “American dream”… in a state of total exhaustion.